Agastache Growth and Care Guide

 Common Pests and Diseases

-While generally pest-resistant, Agastache can occasionally (and we mean only occasionally) attract aphids, spider mites, and whiteflies (in the late summer/fall).
-Regular monitoring and natural remedies can keep these pests at bay.
-Insecticidal Soap is the best organic remedy for aphid eradication.
-For spider mites, Neem Oil is the best organic remedy.
+Insecticidal Soap & Neem Oil are the best organic remedies for Aphids & Spider Mites. eradication.
 For whiteflies, if they are identified early, use of organic pyrethrins can eradicate them.
 Absent early identification and control for aphids and whitefly, the use of acephate (Bonides’ Systemic Insect Control) works well in conjunction with other applications to eradicate problem infestations.

 Diseases like powdery mildew, rust, and root rot are rare but can occur in poorly drained soils or overcrowded conditions.
 Proper spacing and good drainage are key preventative measures.